PaperFanz/lc3-assembly-vscode-ext/README.md

 ## Known Issues

-No snippets yet, planning to add in the future.

 ## Release Notes

-Initial release.
+### 1.2.9

+- Snippets for most common opcodes added
+- RTI excluded due to there being nothing to specify other than the opcode itself

 ### 1.0.0

-Initial release.
+- Initial release.

 **Enjoy!**